anrigu/melo_project/marketsim/egta/README.md

 # Empirical Game-Theoretic Analysis (EGTA) Framework

-A modern PyTorch-based implementation of EGTA for market simulations, integrating with the MELO simulator.
+PyTorch-based implementation of EGTA for market simulations, integrating with the MELO simulator.

+## Note
+This needs to be rewritten and will change

 ## Overview